getindata/flink-http-connector/README.md

 Flink's current implementation of `AsyncTableFunction` does not allow specifying custom logic for handling Flink AsyncIO timeouts as it is for Java API.
 Because of that, if AsyncIO timer passes, Flink will throw TimeoutException which will cause job restart.

-#### Retries
+#### Retries (Lookup source)
 Lookup source handles auto-retries for two scenarios:
-1. IOException occurs (e.g. timeout)
+1. IOException occurs (e.g. temporary network outage)
-2. HTTP server returns response with code, which is marked as temporal error.
-These codes are defined in table configuration.
+2. The response contains a HTTP error code that indicates a retriable error.
+These codes are defined in the table configuration (see `gid.connector.http.source.lookup.retry-codes`).
-Retries are executed silently, without job restart.
-After reaching max retries attempts (per request) function will fail and restart job.
+Retries are executed silently, without restarting the job.
+After reaching max retries attempts (per request) operation will fail and restart job.

-Notice that response codes are splitted into 3 groups:
+Notice that HTTP codes are categorized into into 3 groups:
 - successful responses - response is returned immediately for further processing
-- temporary errors - request will be re-sent
+- temporary errors - request will be retried up to the retry limit
-- error responses - unexpected response, which will fail the job.
-Any code which is not marked as successful or temporary error is marked as error.
+- error responses - unexpected responses are not retried and will fail the job.
+Any HTTP error code which is not configured as successful or temporary error is treated as an unretriable error.

-#### Retry strategy
+##### Retry strategy
 User can choose retry strategy type for source table:
-- fixed-delay - http request will be re-sent after specified delay
+- fixed-delay - http request will be re-sent after specified delay.
-- exponential-delay - request will be re-sent with exponential backoff strategy, limited to max-retries attempts.
+- exponential-delay - request will be re-sent with exponential backoff strategy, limited by `lookup.max-retries` attempts.
+The delay for each retry is calculated as the previous attempt's delay multiplied by the backoff multiplier (parameter `gid.connector.http.source.lookup.retry-strategy.exponential-delay.backoff-multiplier`) up to `gid.connector.http.source.lookup.retry-strategy.exponential-delay.max-backoff`.
+The initial delay value is defined in the table configuration as `gid.connector.http.source.lookup.retry-strategy.exponential-delay.initial-backoff`.

 #### Lookup multiple results